Battle of Siffin: Ali and retribution for Uthman

 Ali was openly critical of the conduct of Uthman, though he generally neither justified his violent death nor condemned his killers.
 While he did not condone the assassination, Ali probably held Uthman responsible through his injustice for the protests that led to his death, a view for which Poonawala cites Waq'at Siffin.
 From this same source, Ayoub cites the account of the negotiations before the Battle of Siffin, in which Ali is quoted as saying that Uthman was killed by those indignant about his transgressions.
 Even when pressed by Mu'awiya's envoys, the report adds that Ali refused to say that Uthman was killed wrongfully.
 Madelung sides with this judgment of Ali from a judicial point of view, saying that Uthman probably did not sanction the murder of Niyar ibn Iyad Aslami, which triggered the deadly raid on his residence, but he obstructed justice by preventing an investigation into the murder, fearing that his aide Marwan was behind it.
 Still, in his letters to Mu'awiya and elsewhere, Ali insisted that he would bring the murderers to justice in due course, probably after establishing his authority.
 Quoting al-Ya'qubi and al-Kufi, Ayoub suggests that a mob from various tribes murdered Uthman and that Ali could have not punished them without risking widespread tribal conflict, even if he could identify them.
 Here, the Islamicists Farhad Daftary and John Kelsay say that the actual murderers soon fled (Medina) after the assassination, a view for which Jafri cites al-Tabari.
 Closely associated with Ali was Malik al-Ashtar, a leader of the qurra, who had led the Kufan delegation against Uthman, even though they had heeded Ali's call for nonviolence, and did not participate in the deadly siege.
 A leading Egyptian rebel with links to Ali was his stepson, Muhammad ibn Abi Bakr, who was reported to be among those who killed Uthman.
-Other authors have rejected this accusation, though most sources seem to agree that Muhammad visited Uthman shortly before his death and rebuked him for his conduct.
+Other authors have rejected this accusation, though most sources seem to agree that he visited Uthman shortly before his death and rebuked him for his conduct.
 These two men and some other supporters of Ali were implicated by Mu'awiya in the assassination of Uthman.
 In this light, some authors suggest that Ali was unwilling or unable to punish these individuals.
 In any case, the revenge for Uthman soon became the pretext for two revolts against Ali.